sp3289/ethereum-and-solidity/README.md

 # ethereum-and-solidity

-This repository contains projects completed by me as part of udemy course Ethereum and Solidity By Stephan Grider during my intership at AFour Technologies.
+This repository contains projects completed by me as part of udemy course Ethereum and Solidity By Stephan Grider.